 To download and install optional updates, use these steps:

 Click on Windows Update.

-Click the View optional update link.
+Click the View optional update link (if available).

 Click the Download and install button.

 Once you complete the steps, the package you selected will download and install on your device.

 The “View optional updates” option is only available if the system detects an update is available.
 Otherwise, the option will not appear in the Settings app.
 Also, starting with update KB4566782, Device Manager no longer includes the option to download driver updates.
 If you have problems with a piece of hardware, you can now have to check for updates in the “Optional updates” page.